 Meet other 100 Milers and stay motivated at these fitness meet-ups!

 Each January, hundreds of people in Roanoke commit to tracking their activity levels every day for 100 days, with the goal of reaching 100 miles or the equivalent of 50 hours of exercise.
 To kick off the 100 days, we host a small party and walk our first mile as a group.
-Over the next 100 days, we’ll organize various group activity sessions where you’ll get the chance to meet other 100 Miler participants!

 You can choose to walk a mile a day, bike, hike, swim or even rock climb your way to better health.
 Any activity that gets your heart rate up for roughly 30 minutes counts!
 The key is to add a little bit of extra physical activity to your day continuously for 100 days.
 If you skip a day, try your best to make up for it!
 We offer a printable activity tracking sheet, or you can use a smartphone application, such as Strava, to help you count your miles.